syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * EndTimeZone

-Binds the name of the end timezone field in the dataSource.
-It indicates the timezone of the appointment end date.
-If the endTimeZone field is not mentioned, then the appointment will make use of the Scheduler timeZone or System timeZone.
+Binds the name of end timezone field in dataSource.
+It indicates the timezone of appointment end date.
+When the endTimeZone field is not mentioned, the appointment uses the Schedule timeZone or System timeZone.

 #### Example